When Code Crosses Borders: A Security-Centric Study of LLM-based Code Translation: Experimental Results

 The \textbf{naive security-aware approach} enhances standard translation prompts by integrating explicit security requirements, instructing models to preserve functional correctness while avoiding common vulnerability patterns.
 While providing a foundational layer of security guidance, its advice remains generic and not specifically tailored to the semantic content of the input code.

 In contrast, our \textbf{RAG-based solution}, as shown in Fig.~\ref{fig:RAG}, employs a more sophisticated pipeline to deliver context-aware security hardening.
 The system is built upon a meticulously constructed knowledge base of vulnerability analysis reports.
-This specialized dataset is curated from a corpus of code samples previously identified (via human judgment) as introducing security vulnerabilities.
-To ensure comprehensive coverage, we uniformly sampled examples across diverse CWE types.
-Each selected sample was then accompanied by a manually authored, in-depth vulnerability analysis report, detailing the flaw's nature, root cause, and potential ramifications.
-As a result, the knowledge base for RAG retrieval contains 128 vulnerability analysis report examples.
+This specialized knowledge base is curated from a corpus of code samples that are previously identified through human analysis as containing security vulnerabilities.
+To ensure comprehensive coverage, we employ a stratified sampling strategy across diverse CWE types.
+Each selected code sample is accompanied by a manually authored, in-depth analytical report detailing the nature of the vulnerability, its root cause, and potential ramifications.
+The knowledge base is constructed in accordance with established best practices, utilizing a maximum chunk length of 1,500 words and an overlap of 300 words, as recommended by platforms like Coze.
+Under this configuration, the textual content is partitioned into 128 distinct chunks, a structure designed to optimize retrieval coverage and precision.

 Our RAG framework operates through a meticulously designed two-phase architecture that seamlessly integrates offline preparation with online retrieval and generation.
 During the offline processing phase, we establish the foundational knowledge base by employing a pre-trained sentence transformer model (all-MiniLM-L6-v2~\cite{wang2020minilm}) to encode all code snippets from our vulnerability repository into dense vector representations.
 This embedding process is optimized through batch processing and L2 normalization, ensuring both computational efficiency and optimal vector space geometry for subsequent similarity measurements.
 The resulting embedding matrix is persistently stored alongside the original vulnerability metadata, creating a comprehensive knowledge repository that forms the cornerstone of our retrieval mechanism.